-In planning and performing our audit, we considered Crescent School District I-2, Logan County, Oklahoma's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on effectiveness Crescent School District I-2, Logan County, Oklahoma' internal control.
+In planning and performing our audit, we considered Crescent School District I-2, Logan County, Oklahoma's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on effectiveness Crescent School District I-2, Logan County, Oklahoma' internal control.
 Accordingly, we do not express an opinion on the effectiveness of Crescent School District I-2, Logan County, Oklahoma's internal control.